pgrieco/BDS/README.md

 For those using this book for teaching, my old course materials from Chicago Booth are at https://github.com/TaddyLab/MBAcourse.

 This version for test use.
+And part two.